RoadWing FAQ

 A: It depends on your preference and the year of your bike.
 The Electric RAP can be operated at a touch of the toggle switch and can easily be adjusted as you ride (as long as you locate the switch in a spot that is accessible with your left hand).
 The Electric RAP motor needs to be located somewhere on the bike.
 The best place I have found is in the side cover on the right side of the bike.
 You will need to remove a bracket and move some relays around in there but it will fit.
 This can only happen on the 99-07 Road Stars.
 The Fuel Injected models do not allow for this.
 With the 08-14 the Electric RAP can be located on the rear fender (right side) right next to the saddle bag.
 IMHO if you have an 08-14 Road Star I would suggest you invest in a Manual RAP.

-Q: My Electric RAP will not turn no matter which way I try to go. (video below)
+Q: My Electric RAP adjuster will not turn no matter which way I try to go. (video below)

 A: If the the mechanism that pushes on the RAP is backed all the way out, there is a chance that it could get hung up and stay all the way out.
 It is an easy fix.
 You will need a 5mm allen wrench to remove the three bolts that are circled in the picture below.